gardener/gardener-extension-shoot-rsyslog-relp/docs/usage/configuration.md

 The `shoot-rsyslog-relp` extension also allows you to configure the Audit Daemon (`auditd`) on the Shoot nodes.

-By default the following rules will be placed under the `/etc/audit/rules.d` directory on the Shoot nodes: [00-base-config.rules](../../pkg/webhook/operatingsystemconfig/resources/auditrules/00-base-config.rules), [10-privilege-escalation.rules](../../pkg/webhook/operatingsystemconfig/resources/auditrules/10-privilege-escalation.rules), [11-privilege-special.rules](../../pkg/webhook/operatingsystemconfig/resources/auditrules/11-privileged-special.rules), [12-system-integrity.rules](../../pkg/webhook/operatingsystemconfig/resources/auditrules/12-system-integrity.rules).
-It will then call `augerules --load` and restart the audit daemon (`auditd`) so that the new rules can take effect.
+By default, the audit rules located under the `/etc/audit/rules.d` directory on your Shoot's nodes will be moved to `/etc/audit/rules.d.original` and the following rules will be placed under the `/etc/audit/rules.d` directory: [00-base-config.rules](../../pkg/webhook/operatingsystemconfig/resources/auditrules/00-base-config.rules), [10-privilege-escalation.rules](../../pkg/webhook/operatingsystemconfig/resources/auditrules/10-privilege-escalation.rules), [11-privilege-special.rules](../../pkg/webhook/operatingsystemconfig/resources/auditrules/11-privileged-special.rules), [12-system-integrity.rules](../../pkg/webhook/operatingsystemconfig/resources/auditrules/12-system-integrity.rules).
+Next, `augerules --load` will be called and the audit daemon (`auditd`) restarted so that the new rules can take effect.

-Alternatively, you can define your own `auditd` rules by using the following configuration:
+Alternatively, you can define your own `auditd` rules to be placed on your Shoot's nodes by using the following configuration:
 ```yaml
 apiVersion: rsyslog-relp.extensions.gardener.cloud/v1alpha1
 kind: Auditd